 - The Mistress: There are implications in the lyrics that Ti Moune and Daniel's relationship was sexual.
 Ti Moune does not appear to realize that Daniel sees her as this.
 It's implied that it's when she's locked out the gates does she realize that maybe she would have settled for being a mistress.
 Also, having peasant mistresses seem to run in the Beauxhomme male bloodline going back from Armand and Daniel's father alludes to having peasant lovers.

-- Pet the Dog: Depending on how Andrea's actress plays it.
+- Pet the Dog: Depending on how Andrea's actor plays it.
 Despite trying to lure Ti Moune to humiliate herself initially, Andrea does compliment Ti Moune's dancing and thanks her for healing Daniel, and sometimes she might genuinely enjoy Ti Moune's dancing.
-Some actresses portray Andrea as feeling awful and guilty that Ti Moune was not informed of Daniel's engagement and tries to break the news to her in the kindest way.
+Some actors portray Andrea as feeling awful and guilty that Ti Moune was not informed of Daniel's engagement and tries to break the news to her in the kindest way.

 - Poor Communication Kills: What breaks Ti Moune's heart.
 Daniel sincerely does love her, but it's implied he intended to have her as a mistress rather than a wife as he feels he cannot defy his match to Andrea.